+1 Multi-agent diagnosis is considered in [29], although not from an argumentation perspective.
-Information-Seeking Dialogues: One participant seeks the answer to some question(s) from another participant, who is believed by the first to know the answer(s).

-Inquiry Dialogues: The participants collaborate to answer some question or questions whose answers are not known to any one participant.

-Persuasion Dialogues: One party seeks to persuade another party to adopt a belief or point-of-view he or she does not currently hold.

-Negotiation Dialogues: The participants bargain over the division of some scarce resource in a way acceptable to all, with each individual party aiming to maximize his or her share.
-1

-Deliberation Dialogues: Participants collaborate to decide what course of action to take in some situation.

-Eristic Dialogues: Participants quarrel verbally as a substitute for physical fighting, with each aiming to win the exchange.
+- Information-Seeking Dialogues: One participant seeks the answer to some question(s) from another participant, who is believed by the first to know the answer(s). - Inquiry Dialogues: The participants collaborate to answer some question or questions whose answers are not known to any one participant. - Persuasion Dialogues: One party seeks to persuade another party to adopt a belief or point-of-view he or she does not currently hold. - Negotiation Dialogues: The participants bargain over the division of some scarce resource in a way acceptable to all, with each individual party aiming to maximize his or her share.
+2 - Deliberation Dialogues: Participants collaborate to decide what course of action to take in some situation. - Eristic Dialogues: Participants quarrel verbally as a substitute for physical fighting, with each aiming to win the exchange.

-1 Note that this definition of Negotiation is that of Walton and Krabbe.
-Arguably negotiation dialogues may involve other issues besides the division of scarce resources.
+Chance discovery - the identification of rare events - between agents in a system would typically involve Inquiry, Information-Seeking and Persuasion dialogues.
+Chance Management - actions taken to prevent, mitigate or facilitate a rare event, or to deal with its consequences - would typically involved Deliberation, and possibly Negotation dialogues.
 This framework can be used in a number of ways.
 First, we have increasingly used this typology as a framework within which it is possible to compare and contrast different systems for argumentation.
 For example, in [3] we used the classification, and the description of the start conditions and aims of participants given in [35] to show that the argumentation system described in [3] could handle persuasion, information seeking and inquiry dialogues.
-Second, we have also used the classification as a means of classifying particular argumentation systems, for example identifying the system in [25] as including elements of deliberation (it is about joint action) and persuasion (one agent is attempting to persuade the other to do something different) rather than negotiation as it was originally billed.
-Third, we can use the typology as a means of distinguishing the focus (and thus the detailed requirements for) systems intended to be used for engaging in certain types of dialogue as in our work to define locutions to perform inquiry [22] and deliberation [16] dialogues.
+Second, we have also used the classification as a means of classifying particular argumentation systems, for example identifying the system in [24] as including elements of deliberation (it is about joint action) and persuasion (one agent is attempting to persuade the other to do something different) rather than negotiation as it was originally billed.
+Third, we can use the typology as a means of distinguishing the focus (and thus the detailed requirements for) systems intended to be used for engaging in certain types of dialogue as in our work to define locutions to perform inquiry [22], chance discovery [21], and deliberation [14] dialogues.

 The final aspect of this work that is relevant, in our view, is that it stresses the importance of being able to handle dialogues of one kind that include embedded dialogues of another kind.
-Thus a negotiation dialogue about the purchase of a car might include an embedded information seeking dialogue (to find the buyer's requirements), and an embedded persuasion dialogue (about the value of a particular model).
-This has led to formalisms in which dialogues can be combined [23, 28].
+Thus a deliberation dialogue about the appropriate action to take to prevent a flood might include an embedded information-seeking dialogue (to discover if water levels are rising everywhere), and an embedded persuasion dialogue (about the value of a particular flood-prevention action).
+This has led to formalisms in which dialogues can be combined [23, 27].